storaged-project/blivet-gui/CONTRIBUTING.md

 #### Running from source

-To run blivet-gui directly from source without installing it (e.g. to test some changes) clone the repo (or download a release tarball) and from directory with the source run
+To run blivet-gui directly from the source without installing it (e.g. to test some changes) clone the repo (or download a release tarball) and from the directory with the source run

 ```